Calum Best

-Calum Milan Best (born February 6, 1981) is a British-American television personality.
+Calum Milan Best (born February 6, 1981) is an English-American television personality and entrepreneur.
 He is the only child of footballer George Best.
+He is also the chairman of the Dorking Wanderers women's team.

 Early life

-Best was born in San Jose, California, the son of parents from the United Kingdom: Angie Best (born MacDonald-Janes), an English model, and George Best, the Northern Irish footballer.
+Best was born in San Jose, California, the son of parents: Angie Best (born MacDonald-Janes), an English model, and the Northern Irish footballer George Best.
+Through his mother, Best is a cousin of British actress and singer Samantha Womack (nee.
+Janus): Angie's brother Noel is Womack's father.
 He was raised in Los Angeles, where he became a model in his mid-teens.

-Best is a patron of the National Association for Children of Alcoholics ("Nacoa"), a UK charity providing support to children affected by a parent's drinking.
+Best is a patron of Nacoa (the National Association for Children of Alcoholics), a UK charity providing support to children affected by a parent's drinking.
 He moved to his parents' native United Kingdom when he was 21.